jeewonkimm2/Car_License_Plates_De-identification_by_inpainting_license_plate/README.md

 You can save the images in `./dataset/train`, `./dataset/val`, `./dataset/test`

 You can set the path of train dataset(train_data_path) in `./configs/config.yaml`.
 Currently, it is `./dataset/train`.
 This means that you need to save training dataset in the path.
+The same goes to validation and test dataset.

 ## Train the model
 ```bash